About London School Of Hygiene & Tropical Medicine

 The School is highly ranked in various university league tables:

-- Third in the world for social science and public health in the US News Best Global Universities Ranking.
+- Sixth in the world in the fields of social science and public health (US News Best Global Universities Ranking 2017)

 The School has recently launched a number of free online courses.
 These are ideal for prospective students who wish to explore what it would be like to study at the School before having to commit to a full programme either in London or via distance learning.